bsdinis/feedback/lessons/02_objective_practice.md

     |      __       |        __       | (your reason here) |

-3. In a similar scenario as before, what about if instead of commenting 60% of the code, they do not add comments at all.
+3. In a similar scenario as before, what if instead of commenting 60% of the code, they do not add comments at all.
 Would you want them to maintain or modify this behavior?

     |Modify behavior|Maintain behavior|         Why        |
     |:-------------:|:---------------:|:-------------------|